pcm720/nhddl/README.md

 - Get the [latest `nhddl.elf`](https://github.com/pcm720/nhddl/releases)
 - Unpack Neutrino release
 - Copy `nhddl.elf` to Neutrino folder next to `neutrino.elf`
-- _Additional step if you need USB, MX4SIO or UDPBD_:
+- _Additional step if you need only ATA, USB, MX4SIO or UDPBD_:
   Modify `nhddl.yaml` [accordingly](#common-use-cases) and copy it next to `nhddl.elf`
 - Copy Neutrino folder to your PS2 memory card.
   Any folder (e.g. `APPS`) will do, it doesn't have to be in the root of your memory card.